gvwilson/thirdbit/src/fiction/bear/index.md

 "Loghan!"
 Sergeant Gyalpa bellowed.
 He dug his heels into his horse.
 The soldiers around him shouted, "Loghan and the dawn!" and charged.

-Muddh paused for just a moment, watching them come at him with a satisfied look on his face.
+Mukh paused for just a moment, watching them come at him with a satisfied look on his face.
 Then he undid the string that held the bag closed and shook it out.
 A terrible roaring sound filled the prince's ears as a tornado came whirling out of the bag.